How to Grow Paperwhites

 - Non-porous container without a whole in it at least 3″ deep

 - shells, pebbles, marbles or dirt for planting the bulbs into

 That’s it!
 Easy Peasy!
 Here are the full directions and the full blog post so you should be able to teach everyone you know how to grow paperwhites.

 We have a different kind of paperwhite this year called Nir.
 This cultivar is said to have a more mild fragrance and a more compact growth habit that won’t grow so tall [falling over] and sure to have at least 4 stems of flowers.
-We are just planting them now so I can’t tell you if that has been the case or not but I will add that info after these bloom.

 - Select a container and fill it with pebbles, rocks, shells or marbles